eddneal/05-cinema-portal-with-server/README.md

 ## The goal

-Implement all TODOs in the code, so it's possible to buy tickets, proceed to checkout and pay.
+Implement all TODOs in the code.

+- Implement login form to enable user to log-in
+- User should be able to buy tickets only if he/she is logged
+- Logged user can see all orders

 ## Practise & learn